-It’s summer, and no matter where you are, extreme weather conditions such as high winds or hurricanes, heat waves, heavy rains, and hail damage can decimate a garden in mere minutes.
+No matter where you are, extreme summer weather conditions such as high winds or hurricanes, heat waves, heavy rains, heat, and hail damage can decimate a garden in mere minutes.
 If you have enough time to act, here are a few tips on how to prepare and protect your garden before the onslaught.

 - Move hanging baskets and containers to sheltered areas where they cannot be blown away or broken apart.